Skip to main content

 As stated in the documentation, J568 and J570 are no longer required.

-To use the FANUC collection, add collections/fanuc v1.0.0 to your configuration in AICA Launcher, currently supporting the CRX-10iA.
+To use the FANUC collection, add the latest version of collections/fanuc to your configuration in AICA Launcher, currently supporting the CRX-10iA and the M-10𝑖D/12.
 Other robot models can be added on request.
 Simply reach out to the AICA support team for further information.

 Connecting to a robot